BernardOrzechowski/cdk_prevent_cfn_output/article/article.md

 Supply a stack id (StackWithBucketExport, StackImportingBucket) to display its template.
 ```

 As seen, sadly the `Exports` tree node is not visited.
 It seems that the Aspects are only run against explicitly created `CDK Constructs`.
-Please remember that the `Exports` section in construct tree is created implicitly by CDK due to the explicit cross stack reference.
+Please remember that the `Exports` section in construct tree is created implicitly by CDK due to the explicit cross-stack reference.

 Hence `CDK Aspects` can not help us.